-Fenriz, who\’s birth (and perhaps cooler) name is Gylve, is a longstanding member of the Darkthrone duo, and a foundational figure in the black metal scene.
+Fenriz, who’s birth (and perhaps cooler) name is Gylve, is a founding member of the Darkthrone duo, and a foundational figure in the black metal scene.

 All of this brings us to the point at hand: Darkthrone are an underground band, and proudly so.
 They want to stay off the mainstream map and actively resist it.
-Fenriz is a postal worker; Nocturno is a teacher.
-They release their albums themselves, when they could probably be on any record label in the world and get major distribution.
+Fenriz is a postal worker; Ted is a teacher (I think).
+They release their albums on small labels, when they could probably be on any record label in the world and get major distribution.